Dementia Awareness Formative Research

 The new linear IA only went through one category of topics at a time, taking participants back to the categories page if they reached the end of the category.

-The text element underneath the videos was changed to a series of four dropdown elements.
-The first three dropdown elements are subheadings related to the topic and the fourth element has the links to additional resource.
+The text underneath the videos was changed to a series of four dropdown elements.

-When hovering the mouse on the dropdown elements, tooltip-style descriptive text stating “Click to Open!” or “Click to Close!” appears to ensure participants understand how the dropdown elements work.
+When hovering the mouse on the dropdown elements, text stating “Click to Open!” or “Click to Close!” appears to the element's functionality is clear.

 Several other small changes were made to the prototype based on the data from the focus group:

-This phase of the my thesis project gave me the opportunity to design and conduct a focus completely independently.
-I definitely learned a a great deal about how to effective engage with many different participants at the same time.
+This phase of my thesis project gave me the opportunity to design and conduct a UX research completely independently.
+I definitely learned a great deal about how to effectively engage with many different participants at the same time in the focus group.

-When designing my thesis project, there were questions regarding whether two rounds of user involvement was needed.
-Based on the changes made to the prototype design and the feedback that I received, having this formative evaluation clearly made the subsequent usability evaluation more insightful as issues unrelated to the core research questions could be addressed ahead of time.
+When designing my thesis project, there were questions regarding whether two rounds of user involvement were needed.
+Based on the changes made to the prototype design and the feedback I received from the participants, having this formative evaluation clearly made the subsequent usability evaluation more insightful.
+I was able to address design issues which may have interfered with finding answer to my core research questions.